Dear educational technology,

-We want to know you respect us.
-Teachers have plenty of experience with “time saving” tech products that require two hours of tedious busy work for every hour they save.
-During a first impression, we look for signs that innovations in technology are matched by a genuine desire not to waste our time.
-High-tech isn’t always best for this: A 90-minute webcast of an under-prepared presenter mumbling through a PowerPoint presentation in another school’s auditorium is arguably more insulting than making us sit through a bad presentation in person.
+Teachers have plenty of experience with “time saving” tech products that require two hours of tedious busywork for every hour they save.
+During the getting-to-know-you phase, we look for signs that the benefits you’re promising are matched by a genuine desire not to waste our time.
+So if you want to start things off on the right foot, show some consideration.
+A 90-minute webcast of an under-prepared presenter mumbling through a “how-to” PowerPoint in another school’s auditorium is arguably more insulting than making us sit through a bad presentation in person.

-We’ve been hurt before.
 Teachers want products that are user-friendly—and that won’t leave us feeling used.
-It will be hard for us to trust you again if we have to find out about password problems in front of our students, or troubleshoot during computer based high-stakes testing.
-So please, work out your own issues before introducing yourselves.
+If we hit an embedded glitch in front of our students, or have to troubleshoot during computer-based high-stakes testing, it will be hard for us to trust you again.
+So please, work out your issues before introducing yourselves.

-We get suspicious when you promise us the world.
-These days, if students were motivated enough, they could get the equivalent of a college education through their smartphones.
-Or they could spend all day playing video games and watching porn.
-Even the best high-tech solutions don’t override the bugs in human nature.
-Kids who struggle with reading will struggle to guide themselves through computerized directions.
-Cheaters will find high-tech ways to cheat, and students whose printers seem to break the night before every due date will have similar excuses for why they couldn’t watch their online lessons when we “flip” our classrooms.
-Sure we’d like your help, but you’ll get farther with us if you don’t pretend to be something you’re not.
+These days, a sufficiently motivated student can get the equivalent of a college education through a smartphone.
+Or they can spend all day playing video games and watching porn.
+Even the best high-tech solutions won’t override human nature.
+Kids who struggle with reading will struggle through computerized directions; cheaters will find high-tech ways to cheat.
+Sure, we want to hear what makes you so great, but you’ll get farther with us if you don’t pretend to be something you’re not.

-Your software is only as good as our schools’ hardware, and many schools still have slow computers, or not enough computers, or don’t have the Internet capacity to stream videos and interactive lessons into multiple classrooms.
-Your three-minute video may take five minutes of buffering to load on our interactive whiteboard, which feels like twenty minutes in a class full of rowdy seventh-graders.
+Your software is only as good as our schools’ hardware, and many schools still have slow computers, or not enough computers, or don’t have the Internet bandwidth to stream videos and interactive lessons into multiple classrooms.
+Your three-minute video may take five minutes of buffering to load on our interactive whiteboard, which feels like a lifetime in a class full of rowdy seventh-graders.
 If high-tech lessons take a toll on classroom management, or require us to track down the IT guy our school shares with three other schools, don’t be surprised if we decide we’re just not compatible.

-Sure, we’ve got some trust issues from being burned in the past, but that doesn’t mean we’re nostalgic for the days of clapping erasers and calculating grades by hand.
-Teachers have had good experiences with technology, too, and we’d love to have more.
-The good thing about teachers is if you treat us right, we’re loyal, and we’ll tell all our friends how great you are.
-For now, trying to take it slow doesn’t mean we’re not interested.
+Sure, we’ve got some trust issues, but that doesn’t mean we’re nostalgic for the days of clapping erasers and calculating grades by hand.
+We’ve had good experiences with technology, too, and we’d love to have more.
+The good thing about teachers is if you treat us right, we’ll stick with you, and we’ll tell all our friends how great you are.
+Until we’re certain you’re the one, trying to take it slow doesn’t mean we’re not interested.